ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-pokescript01/bw_b2w2-pokescript01.md

 Congrats!
 Now that you've done this, you can make an NPC that can talk to you! ...What do you mean you want to do more than that?

-Well, luckily for you, there's another part! ...Coming soon, so sit tight!
-In the meantime, though, feel free to join the [DS Modding Community Discord server](https://discord.gg/YBtdN3aXfv) for support with scripting and more!
+Well, luckily for you, [there's another part](/generation-v/guides/bw_b2w2-pokescript02/bw_b2w2-pokescript02.md)!
+If you need any additional support join the [DS Modding Community Discord server](https://discord.gg/YBtdN3aXfv) to get help with scripting and more!